Tools & Resources

 Resources

 Bay Area Solar Photovoltaic Ordinance Toolkit, a project of the Bay Area Regional Collaborative* and the Bay Area Regional Energy Network (BayREN)**, provides guidance for Bay Area cities and counties that are interested in requiring solar photovoltaic, or PV, systems on new single-family and low-rise multifamily residential units.
-The Bay Area Solar PV Ordinance template allows local government staff to prepare the ordinance for adoption with minimal modifications.
+The California Energy Commission Cost Effectiveness Analysis document provides required analysis that has already been recognized by the CEC to help streamline state approval of the model ordinance

 Resources

-Bay Area Solar Photovoltaic Ordinance Toolkit, a project of the Bay Area Regional Collaborative* and the Bay Area Regional Energy Network (BayREN)**, provides guidance for Bay Area cities and counties that are interested in requiring solar photovoltaic, or PV, systems on new single-family and low-rise multifamily residential units.
-Step-by-step guide for local adoption of the ordinance and obtaining state approval.
-Includes a sample staff report and state transmittal letter
+Bay Area Solar Photovoltaic Ordinance Toolkit, a project of the Bay Area Regional Collaborative* and the Bay Area Regional Energy Network (BayREN)**, provides guidance for Bay Area cities and counties that are interested in requiring solar photovoltaic, or PV, systems on new single-family and low-rise multifamily residential units. the Solar PV Ordinance Template streamlines the ordinance development and adoption process for local governments.
+It allows local governments to customize certain features.
+It includes information about optional enhancements to consider such as solar thermal, commercial buildings and high-rise buildings.

 Resources